Te Ipukarea Society

-The Te Ipukarea Society (TIS) is an environmental non-government organisation based in the Cook Islands of Polynesia in the south-western Pacific Ocean.
-The original name was Taporoporo'anga Ipukarea Society, but was shortened a number of years ago to make it easier to pronounce.
+Te Ipukarea Society (TIS) is an environmental non-government organisation based in the Cook Islands of Polynesia in the south-western Pacific Ocean.
+The original name was Taporoporo'anga Ipukarea Society, but it was shortened to make it easier to pronounce.
 An approximate translation of the name from Cook Islands Māori is "looking after our heritage".
 It is the BirdLife International partner organisation for the Cook Islands, and also a member of the International Union for Conservation of Nature.

 History

 Following a restructure of the government-funded Environmental Service, TIS was set up in 1996 both as an environmental watchdog, and to promote harmony between Cook Islanders and their environment through the raising of awareness, initiation of projects, and liaison with the government and other NGOs.
 Activities that TIS has been involved in include: